HeroOfDerp1/Engines-Midterm/README.md

 to hear the full backstory (if you dont wanna hang out in the maze) press "b" key on the start scene

+All art assets were made by me, or are unity primatives

+You said that building the exe was not required now. if you do, theres a pathing issue with the dll (i asked you about it in class)

 video link:
 https://drive.google.com/file/d/1qd7758IMQJLJfx-yKguNnUBtL8fXXVkB/view?usp=sharing